-As already stated, Holywell has a range of policies that enable us to comply with all data protection requirements.
+Holywell® has a range of policies that enable us to comply with all data protection requirements.
 The main policies are:

-- Access to Employee Data
+1. Access to Employee Data

-- Computer Security
+3. Computer Security

-- Confidentiality of Service Users’ Information
+4. Confidentiality of Service Users’ Information

-- Consent to Care and Treatment
+5. Consent to Care and Treatment

-- Record Keeping
+7. Record Keeping

-- Safe Staff Recruitment and Selection
+10. Safe Staff Recruitment and Selection

-- Service Users’ Access to Records
+11. Service Users’ Access to Records

-- Sharing Information with Other Providers.
+12. Sharing Information with Other Providers.

 7. People with whom we might share information

 We only share the personal information of service users, employees and others with their consent on a “need to know” basis, observing strict protocols in doing so.
 Most sharing of service users’ information is with other professionals and agencies involved with their care and treatment.
 Likewise, we would not disclose information about our employees without their clear agreement, for example, when providing a reference.
-Each data subject (person) is made aware that they may opt-out of sharing their personal data unrelated to their personal care plan.

 The only exceptions to this general rule would be where we are required by law to provide information, such as helping with a criminal investigation.
 Even when seeking to notify the local authority of a safeguarding matter or the Care Quality Commission of an incident that requires us to notify it, we would only do so with consent or ensure that the information provided is treated in confidence.